Strict Liability Product Design Defect Motion for Summary Judgment

 4Of course, any design in a sense is the service, the thought of how something should be put together.
 But if this definition took hold, every product defect case would fail because it is the service part of the transaction.

-Product liability the general term for lawsuits against defendants for products that cause injury.
-Product liability includes claims grounded in negligence or strict liability.
+Product liability the the general term for lawsuits against defendants for products that cause injury.

 - Lawyer Referrals (information for lawyers considering referring their products liability case to our law firm)